Mark-Assessment/d-santana-fashion-stylist-M1-2/README.md

 * Bootstrap as a CSS framework to keep responsive, mobile first aproach.

 ### Font Awesome
-* As an icon library for a social links.
+* As an icon library for a social links and the gallery header style.

 ### GitHub